tbrunsch/Zenodot/zenodot/doc/TechDoc.md

 # Technical Documentation

+## TODO
+compilation:
+- Object parse results should always be checked by the abstract parser whether they are compiled or not (against the compilation flag)
+- Whether an expression should be compiled and whether a parser should check the expected result type and result class should also be described by the ParseExpectation
+- Why do we distinguish between a "normal" ObjectParseResult and a "compiled" ParseResult?
+Maybe we can combine it?

+- remove type token dependency and use class instead; However, make clear in the API that pure objects anfferent parsers in order to filter the most likely parser error when med classes are used and leave room for supporting generix later (e.g., method names should make clear which variant is used; no overloads with Object vs. ObjectX)

 Since providing code completions can only be done when the expression before the caret position has been parsed, there is only one algorithm for parsing expressions and providing code completions.
 If an expression has to be parsed, then the caret position is simply set to an invalid value (e.g., -1 or Integer.MAX_VALUE) to ensure that the algorithm does not encounter the caret when parsing the expression.

 ## Token